TRACKING: ALERT DAY for Smoke and Isolated strong to severe storm

 A STORM TRACK 7 ALERT DAY continues until Thursday night due to unhealthy air quality.
-There is also a STORM TRACK 7 ALERT DAY Thursday due to a small chance for a storm to severe storm south of Cedar Rapids Thursday evening/night.
+There is also a STORM TRACK 7 ALERT DAY Thursday for strong to severe storms.
+The first round could be late tonight and early Thursday morning south of Cedar Rapids.
+Hail and high winds are possible.

 ____________________